Table of Contents

 As an example, take Embroker’s: Insuring Companies Doing Incredible Things.

-We’re helping great companies focus on doing what they do best by protecting them from common risks via our digital insurance policies.
+We’re helping great companies focus on doing what they do best by protecting them from common risks via our digital insurance policies such as directors & officers and cyber liability.

 Before settling on a value proposition, be sure to get a good amount of feedback from partners, peers, and even colleagues.
 Do they understand it?
 Is it clear enough?
 Does it genuinely explain what it is that your company does?